September 10, 2019 • Wicked Cushions

-How To Replace Ear Pads On Beats Studio
+How To Replace Ear Pads On Beats Studio Headphones

-While the Beats Studio ear cushions are built to outlast others, its life span will entirely depend on the usage.
+While Beats Studio ear cushions are built to outlast others, its life span will entirely depend on the usage.
 If the ear pad leather starts to become loose or it got torn by accident, this $300 headphones would definitely make use of an ear pad upgrade.

-And that’s where us, Wicked Cushions, come in to offer our wickedly good Beats Studio replacement ear pads.
+And that’s where we, Wicked Cushions, come in to offer our wickedly good Beats Studio replacement ear pads.
 Our Beats Studio ear cushions provide the same panache and comfort for a reasonable price!
 So if you’re looking for Beats Studio 1 ear cushion replacement or Beats Studio 3 replacement ear pads, then browse our collection of Beats Studio Wired / Wireless ear cushions.

 The replacement process is quite different compared to the previous guides we created.
 It is a bit complicated and we’d like our customers to get this one right.
 Hence, we created this step-by-step instructions on how to replace your Beats Studio ear pads.

 But before we get down to the steps on how to replace Beats ear pads, let’s talk about the top three mistakes people do when replacing their Beats Studio ear cushions.